-Hutchins was first convicted in 2007 of conspiracy, false official statement, unpremeditated murder, and larceny.
-He was sentenced to reduction to E-1, a reprimand, confinement for 15 years, and a dishonorable discharge.
-The convening authority disapproved the reprimand and all confinement in excess of 11 years.
+Sergeant (E-5) Hutchins was tried twice by general court-martial for his participation in a 2006 kidnap-murder conspiracy in Iraq that is colloquially known as the Hamdania incident.
+His first court-martial was in 2007 and resulted in convictions of conspiracy, false official statement, unpremeditated murder, and larceny, but acquittals of other related offenses.
+Hutchins was sentenced to reduction to E-1, a reprimand, confinement for 15 years, and a dishonorable discharge, however the convening authority disapproved the reprimand and all confinement in excess of 11 years.

-The Navy-Marine Corps CCA reversed Hutchins’ convictions in 2010 (decision analyzed here), but CAAF reversed the CCA’s decision in 2011 (noted here).
-On remand in 2012, the CCA affirmed the findings and the sentence (noted here).
+A roller-coaster of appellate litigation followed.
+The Navy-Marine Corps CCA initially reversed Hutchins’ convictions in 2010 (decision analyzed here), but CAAF reversed the CCA’s decision in 2011 (noted here).
+On remand in 2012, the NMCCA affirmed the findings and the sentence (noted here).
 But CAAF reversed that decision too, and then it set aside Hutchins’ convictions and authorized a rehearing in United States v.
 Hutchins, 72 M.J.
 294 (C.A.A.F.
 2013) (CAAFlog case page).

 Whether the military judge erred when he denied the defense motion to suppress evidence of conduct for which Appellant had been acquitted at his first trial.